States PANIC As USPS Gun Ban Gets Challenged!

 Frequently Asked Questions

-What federal law prohibits firearms from being mailed through the USPS?
+What federal law prohibits mailing firearms through the USPS?

-The federal law that prohibits the mailing of most firearms through the United States Postal Service is 18 USC section 1715.
-This statute is currently being challenged in federal court.
+The federal law that prohibits mailing most firearms through the United States Postal Service is 18 USC 1715.
+This statute is currently being challenged in federal court, with Gun Owners of America as a key plaintiff.

 Why are states like New York, New Jersey, and Delaware trying to intervene in the USPS gun ban lawsuit?

-What are the main arguments against the states intervening in the USPS gun ban case?
+What is Gun Owners of America's main argument against the states intervening in the USPS gun ban case?

 Related News